roman-milk/roman-milk.github.io/how-not-to-stop-a-gangbang.md

+===

- ****** How NOT to Stop a Gangbang ****** byfastandsloppy© It surprises me sometimes how goddamned vain I am.
+It surprises me sometimes how goddamned vain I am.
 I actually felt proud when I realized that she was considering me an A-list girl.
 "What would I have to do?"